calipho-sib/nextprot-scripts/README.md

 ### Step 1: Creating and initializing a new `hotfix` branch

-The script `nxs-checkout-hotfix-branch.sh` is dedicated for this task and should be executed.
+The script `nxs-checkout-hotfix-branch.sh` executes the following instructions:

-It creates a branch named `hotfix-x.y.z+1` from branch master.
+1. it creates a branch named `hotfix-x.y.z+1` from branch master version x.y.z
+2. it updates the patch version in all pom.xml files
-Then it checkout to this branch, updates pom.xml file(s) version to `x.y.z+1`, commits and pushes to the hotfix branch.
+3. it commits and pushes those changes in the hotfix branch

 Here is the usage: